2023 Java roadmap for developers

 Spring Boot is an open-source framework designed to help Java developers quickly build cloud-native microservices.

-Some Spring Boot packages simplify integration with JakartaEE APIs like JPA, others simplify access to core Java APIs like JDBC, while others, like WebMVC, provide an entirely independent alternative to JakartaEE APIs like JavaServer Faces and JavaMVC.
+Some Spring Boot packages simplify integration with JakartaEE APIs such as JPA.
+Others simplify access to core Java APIs like JDBC, Others, like WebMVC, provide an entirely independent alternative to JakartaEE APIs including JavaServer Faces and JavaMVC.

 Spring vs Jakarta

-The problems Jakarta EE and Spring Boot solve are similar, and with knowledge of one, a Java developer could quickly get up to speed on the other.
+Jakarta EE and Spring Boot solve similar problems.
+With knowledge of one of these, a Java developer can quickly get up to speed on the other.

-Which one a developers chooses to learn first isn’t an issue, so long as a developer commits to learning one of them.
+Which one a developers chooses to learn first isn’t an issue, so long as a developer commits to learn one of them.

 Due DevOps diligence